LoranKloeze/teletekstbot-net/README.md

 - `dotnet run cache-clear`: clears the cache in Redis
 - `dotnet run cache-warmup`: fills the cache in Redis with the current pages from the NOS without posting them to Mastodon or BlueSky

+## Deploying
+After pushing to `master`, the application is tested, built and deployed to the VPS.
+Restarting is NOT done automatically, so there is a chance to warm up the cache or run other admin tasks.
+Restarting is done by running the GitHub action `Restart app`.